Everything to Know About the LinkedIn Social Selling Index

 What is a Good Social Selling Index on LinkedIn?

 An important thing is not to obsess too much over the LinkedIn SSI.
 The perfect score of 100 is difficult to achieve, so having realistic goals to work towards is key.
-It keeps you aware of where to go and what steps to take, but it ensures that you do not worry too much.
+It keeps you aware of where to go and what steps to take, but it ensures you do not worry too much.
 So what is a good social selling index on LinkedIn?

 How?